 Now is your chance to take your chicken breast game to new heights when you top it with this crispy goat cheese crust.
 Start by stirring the panko-goat cheese mixture together, pressing it onto a chicken breast, and tossing it in the oven.
 Serve it next to oven-roasted potatoes and a carrot mash, and you have a meal that's a real stunner.

-Combine panko, goat cheese (breaking up with your hands if needed), parsley (reserve a pinch for sauce), 2 tsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper in a mixing bowl.
+Combine cooled panko, goat cheese, parsley (reserve a pinch for sauce), ¼ tsp. salt, and ¼ tsp. pepper in a mixing bowl.
+Set aside.

-Add potato to hot pan and stir 1 minute.
-Cover, reduce heat to medium, and cook 5 minutes, stirring once halfway through.
-Uncover, place pan in oven, and roast until golden brown and tender, 20-22 minutes, stirring halfway through.
+Uncover, place pan in hot oven, and roast until golden brown and tender, 20-22 minutes, stirring halfway through.

 Wipe pan clean and reserve.